NFL notes: Giants bench Manning, will start Jones

 In two games, Manning completed 56 of 89 passes for 556 yards, two touchdowns and two interceptions for a passer rating of 78.7.
 But the Giants have scored only four touchdowns, despite averaging 420 yards.

 The question of when Jones would take over has been a constant topic since the Giants drafted him.
-It gained momentum when the 22-year-old Duke product completed 29 of 34 passes for 416 yards, two touchdowns, no interceptions in the preseason.
-His 137.2 quarterback rating was the best in the league.
+It gained momentum when the 22-year-old Duke product completed 29 of 34 passes for 416 yards, two touchdowns and no interceptions in the preseason.
+His 137.2 QB rating was the best in the league.

 Jones is much more mobile than Manning, who has been an easy target for pass rushers.